systeminit/si/README.md

 > 3. Running the **Quickstart** steps below is successful and the UI is fully functional
 >
 > _Please note:_ adding your preferred environment will also add you as a maintainer of its functionality throughout this repository.
+> If unsure where to start, you can look at a [PR from the past](https://github.com/systeminit/si/pull/589) to help.

 We recommend using the latest stable Rust toolchain and latest LTS Node toolchain for your environment.
 If unsure, the following tools are recommended to help manage your toolchains: